 For one thing, home networking equipment doesn’t always enable the strongest possible encryption by default.
 Business-grade equipment not only does so but even feature newer and more secure encryption schemes.
 The same thing goes for business-grade computing devices.
 They’re far more likely to use data storage encryption than a personal device would.

-But that doesn’t mean home users are defenceless.
+But that doesn’t mean home users are defenseless.

 Home networking equipment and devices typically do support some types of encryption, and any encryption is better than none.
 To start with, it’s a good idea to make sure that the WiFi network being used for remote work has its highest encryption standard turned on.
 Most often, the highest standard on a home router will be WPA2-PSK.